jameskolean/gatsby-jameskolean-tech/_data/post/2021-11-13-faster-gitlab-cicd.md

 Let's add some other stuff to our pipeline just for fun.

 ## Reusable Rules

+### WARNING BROKEN: This rule triggers an additional build after the tag is added.
+This is not what we want.
+I need to come back later and figure out why this is happening.

 This is a resuable rules that can come in handy in complex builds.